 On the right, a Brooklyn Daily Eagle advertisement for the homes Richards built on Sunnyside Avenue in 1913.

-These NYPL images are of the first house on Sunnyside before the park.
+These Armbruster images are of the east end of Sunnyside Avenue before the park.

 |Sunnyside Ave, 2005|